Certificate in Horticulture

-The prestigious Brooklyn Botanic Garden Certificate in Horticulture is designed both for people who plan to pursue a career in the horticulture industries and for highly motivated home gardeners who want an in-depth understanding of plants and gardens.
-Horticulture certificate courses impart broad knowledge of plant growth and plant uses, with a focus on horticulture in an urban environment.
+The prestigious Brooklyn Botanic Garden Certificate in Horticulture is designed both for people who plan to pursue a career in the field and for highly motivated home gardeners who want an in-depth understanding of plants and gardens.
+A series of Horticulture certificate courses impart broad knowledge of plant growth and plant uses, with a focus on the urban environment.
 Many students use the certificate to prepare for entry-level positions in the horticulture industry or to seek advancement in their current profession.

 - Botany for Horticulturists